-- Unspent public contributions are recognised as a liability when the grant is received. - When grant conditions are met an amount equal to the conditions met are transferred to revenue in the Statement of Financial Performance. - The cash which backs up the creditor is invested as individual investment or part of the general investments of the municipality until it is utilised. - Interest earned on the investment is treated in accordance with the public contribution conditions.
+- Unspent public contributions are recognised as a liability when the grant is received. - When grant conditions are met an amount equal to the conditions met are transferred to revenue in the Statement of Financial Performance. - The cash which backs up the creditor is invested as individual investment or part of the general investments of the Municipality until it is utilised. - Interest earned on the investment is treated in accordance with the public contribution conditions.
 If it is payable to the funder it is recorded as part of the creditor.
-If it is the municipality's interest it is recognised as interest earned in the Statement of Financial Performance.
+If it is the Municipality's interest, it is recognised as interest earned in the Statement of Financial Performance.

-1.13.
+1.14.
 PROVISIONS

-Provisions are recognised when the Municipality has a present legal or constructive obligation as a result of past events, it is possible that an outflow of resource embodying economic benefits or service potential will be required to settle the obligation and a reliable estimate of the provision can be made.
+Provisions are recognised when the Municipality has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resource embodying economic benefits or service potential will be required to settle the obligation and a reliable estimate of the provision can be made.
 Provisions are reviewed at reporting date and adjusted to reflect the current best estimate of future outflows of resources.
-Where the effect is material, non-current provisions are discounted to their present value using a discount rate that reflects the market's current assessment of the time value of money, adjusted for risks specific to the liability (for example in the case of obligations for the rehabilitation of land).
+Where the effect is material, non-current provisions are discounted to their present value using a discount rate that reflects the market's current assessment of the time value of money, adjusted for risks specific to the liability.

 The Municipality does not recognise a contingent liability or contingent asset.
-A contingent liability is disclosed unless the possibility of an outflow of resources embodying economic benefits is remote.
-A contingent asset is disclosed where an inflow of economic benefits is possible.
+A contingent liability is disclosed unless the probability of an outflow of resources embodying economic benefits or service potential is remote.
+A contingent asset is disclosed where an inflow of economic benefits or service potential is probable.